 This guide looks at different types of solar panel inverters and offers tips for choosing the one that’s right for you.

-You could save up to £1,014 every year with solar panels!
+The average home can save more than £1,100 every year with solar panels!

 Solar panels are composed of photovoltaic (PV) cells.
 The photons in sunlight hit the PV cells and knock electrons loose, which creates DC electricity.